TomisinJ/tomisinj/README.md

 **Leadership and Communication**

 Throughout my education I have taken on various leadership roles, including Sport Officer and Prefect.
-This involved delegating tasks, organising schedules, liaising with appropriate contacts and supporting the wellbeing of my team - which also involves giving feedback in pressured environments.
+This often involved delegating tasks, organising schedules, liaising with appropriate contacts and supporting the wellbeing of my team - which also involves giving feedback in pressured environments.
 During group projects, I was keen to encourage EQ practices amongst our team to manage stress and prevent burnout.

 **Teamwork**